 One of the most common complaints of old-house owners is sagging floors.
 In my own house, for example, every floor pitches toward the center stairwell.
 Although generally only an annoyance, sagging floors can be an indication of worsening problems.
 Here’s a quick review of the most common problems and a few of the typical remedies.

-What Causes Floors to Sag in Older Homes
+What Causes Sagging Floors in Older Homes

 Typically, floors settle near the center of the house because the perimeter walls are constructed over a sound, deep foundation and settle very little.
 Major support beams within this perimeter, though, are often supported by makeshift posts.

 How to Inspect Your Home When Your Floors are Sloping

 Inspect Support Beams: If your house is built over a basement, first inspect all of the basement support beams and posts where they meet the floor.
 Be suspicious of wood posts set on dirt floors or wood posts with concrete poured around the post bases.
 As the posts slowly rot and melt into the floor, the house settles accordingly, bottom to top.
 As a test, firmly push a metal probe or screwdriver into the post at the floor line.
 If this area is mushy, punky, or rotten, you may have found your problem.